 The Island Kajiba: 2019-2020

-The updated and retrograded island workshop came as a result of changing circumstances as well as a desire to improve the forge towards specialized bladesmithing processes.
-This is my first indoor forging space in almost 30 years that was designed and laid out from the ground up specifically for my work and I learned a lot during the process.
+The short-lived island workshop project came (and went) as a result of changing circumstances as well as a desire to improve the forge towards specialized bladesmithing processes.
+This was my first indoor forging space in almost 30 years that was designed and laid out from the ground up specifically for my work and I learned a lot during the process.
 Tour the forge, or see the workshop building project.

 Parksville Museum Forge: 2017, 2018, & Special Events

 The Parksville Museum Forge project featured western Canada’s only full-sized traditional Japanese style swordsmith forge.
 As an artist in residence, the plan was to have a variety of work going on in the workshop during the weekly markets throughout the summer as long as conditions allowed.
 Learn about the construction process.

 The island workshop was located in a portion of a shared creative arts space.
 Plenty of rusty old tools and scrap metal to add character and a few modifications including shelves, doors, a boardwalk, a chimney, and some lighting transformed the eight by twelve space into a very useable and inspiring blacksmith shop.
 Over the years a reclaimed metal roof and a layer of crushed gravel on the floor were added to improve winter working conditions. see the workshop set up archives

 During this time, workshop space and time were scarce.
 Most of the metal work during this time was done in situ or in makeshift locations.
 Mainly fabrication like coping for skateboard ramps, boxes and ledges, playground equipment and fencing, and general repairs made up the bulk of the projects.
 Dave was fortunate enough to be able to spend some time teaching at a design school in Japan, and to be invited to make a spontaneous cameo appearance at the Barkerville blacksmith shop at one point.